ranjith0903/E-station-Mapper/README.md

 1. Create a Stripe account at https://stripe.com
 2. Get your API keys from the Stripe dashboard
 3. Update both secret and publishable keys in the configuration

+### EmailJS Setup
+1. Create an EmailJS account at https://www.emailjs.com
+2. Set up an email service (Gmail recommended)
+3. Create an email template for booking confirmations
+4. Update the credentials in `frontend/src/utils/emailConfig.js`

 ### Environment Variables